ruuda/blog/posts/a-type-system-for-rcl-part-4-the-typechecker.md

 ---
-title: A type system for RCL, part 4: The typechecker
+title: Implementing a typechecker for RCL in Rust
 header: A type system for RCL
-subheader: The typeche<span class="dlig">ck</span>er
+subheader: Implementing a typeche<span class="dlig">ck</span>er in Rust
 part: 4
 lang: en-US
-minutes: 13
+minutes: 14
 date: 2024-07-21
 synopsis: I am adding a type system to RCL, my configuration language.
 In this post we look at how the typechecker is implemented in Rust, and at how it is able to generate good error messages.
 teaser: a-language-for-designing-slides